SpaceX Starship design history: Changes to early Starship design

+Starship and moon landing

+As development of the rocket progressed, it coincided with NASA's renewed lunar exploration efforts under the Artemis program.
+The resulting partnership led the company to revise its near-term objectives, prioritizing a crewed lunar landing before pursuing missions to Mars.
+In 2021, NASA selected a lunar variant of the spacecraft as the Human Landing System (HLS) for the program.
+NASA and the company have continued to address scheduling and technical challenges associated with the Starship's translunar program in an effort to accelerate the deployment schedule for future lunar missions.

+"Earth to Earth" flights

 One possible future use of Starship that SpaceX has proposed is point-to-point flights (called "Earth to Earth" flights by SpaceX), traveling anywhere on Earth in under an hour.
 In 2017 SpaceX president and chief operating officer Gwynne Shotwell stated that point-to-point travel with passengers could become cost competitive with conventional business class flights.
 John Logsdon, an academic on space policy and history, said that the idea of transporting passengers in this manner was "extremely unrealistic", as the craft would switch between weightlessness to 5 g of acceleration.
 He also commented that “Musk calls all of this ‘aspirational,’ which is a nice code word for more than likely not achievable.”